VPN Review: Avira Phantom VPN

 Protocols | OpenVPN | OpenVPN | OpenVPN |

-Unlike other VPN providers, Avira offers a free version of Phantom VPN, limited to a monthly data volume of 500 MB.
+Unlike other VPN providers, Avira offers a free version of Phantom VPN, which includes 500 MB of data per month.
 On the plus side, users can connect as many devices as they'd like, and use any of the service's servers.

-Smartphone users can take advantage of a 7-day trial version, and any subscriber can get their money back within 30 days if unsatisfied with the service.
+Smartphone users can take advantage of a 7-day trial version, and any subscriber can get their money back within 30 days if not entirely satisfied.

 Conclusion

 Avira Phantom VPN is solid in a number of aspects but doesn't really set itself apart from the competition.
-The server network could do with a bit more variety, its support is one-dimensional, and a number of important features are missing.
-Some of these issues could be written off as growing pains, as the creation of good server infrastructure, in particular, necessitates a great deal of time.
+The server network could do with a bit more variety, its support is one-dimensional, and several important features are missing.
+Some of these issues could be written off as growing pains, as the creation of good server infrastructure, in particular, takes a long time.

-On the plus side, the service demonstrates excellent speeds, even if we couldn't assess these in the same manner as the rest of our sample owing to the absence of OpenVPN servers.
+On the plus side, Phantom VPN demonstrates excellent speeds, even if we couldn't assess these in the same manner as the rest of our sample owing to the absence of OpenVPN servers.
 The free version is another highlight.
 Should you already use other Avira programs, Phantom would not be a horrible addition to your suite.

 Overall though, there are simply too many providers offering better packages for Phantom VPN to make a lasting mark.